perpetualKid/GetText.NET/README.md

 While there are other GNU/Gettext implementations for C#, each has its own scope, i.e.

 [**Mono.Unix.Catalog**](http://docs.go-mono.com/?link=T%3aMono.Unix.Catalog)
 Mono's Catalog is merely a binding to three native functions (bindtextdomain, gettext, and ngettext).
 It does not support multiple domains/locales and contexts.
-It is not cross-patform, and may have issues under Windows OS.
+It is not cross-patform, and may be challenging to use under Windows OS.

 [**GNU.Gettext**](https://www.gnu.org/software/gettext/manual/html_node/C_0023.html)
 Gettext uses satellite assemblies for translation files and does not support multiple locales in one application instance.
 It's hard to build and maintain translation files and change locale inside an application.
-A .NET based implementation can be found [here](https://github.com/arbinada-com/gettext-dotnet), but there seems no active development.
+A .NET based implementation can be found [here](https://github.com/arbinada-com/gettext-dotnet), but there is no active development.

 [**NGettext**](https://github.com/VitaliiTsilnyk/NGettext)
-GetText.NET is largely a clone of NGettext and has the same ICatalog interface.
-It uses a simplified file structure (no need for LC_MESSAGES subfolder in each translation) and provides default constructor for standard use cases.
+GetText.NET is originally forked from NGettext.
+NGettext uses an extensive folder structure to lookup translation files including LC_MESSAGES subfolder for each translation.
+Also NGettext does not support C# string interpolation.

 **GetText.NET**
 * GetText.NET is fully cross-platform, no need for other native or managed 3rd-party libraries